egemen-c/Rick-And-Morty-Character-Schema/README.md

-# Rick and rorty Character scheme.
+# Rick and Morty Character scheme.

 Character scheme implementation using the rick and morty API
 Live : (https://rickandmortycharacterschema.netlify.app)